-- must not be surfaced in loose material, such as unbound gravel (less than 20mm nominal size), that could spill out onto the highway. - must not drain onto the highway.
+- must not be surfaced in loose material, such as unbound gravel (less than 20mm nominal size), that could migrate onto the public highway.
+If unbound gravel greater than 20mm is used please ensure a 1 metre border is installed at the threshold to prevent migration. - water must not drain onto the highway.

-The hardstanding should therefore be constructed with a fall back towards the property, ideally draining to a landscaped strip or soak away.
+The hardstanding should therefore be constructed with a fall back towards the property, ideally draining to a soak away.
 Alternatively, if the hardstanding falls towards the highway, a drainage channel connected to a soak away should be provided at the highway threshold.

-50% of the front area of the property should have 'soft' landscaping, with a minimum requirement of 30% for properties with narrower frontages less than 8.4m wide
+50% of the front area of the property should have 'soft' landscaping to allow for natural drainage, with a minimum requirement of 30% for properties with narrower, shorter front gardens.